 Afton, Minnesota by way of Fairbanks, Alaska

 Matthew started at Evergreen in Fall 2009.
 He graduated from Stillwater Area High School, Minnesota in 2008 and he attended a very large research university (+40,000 undergraduates) in another state.
 He transferred to Evergreen as a college sophomore.
-Matthew hopes to graduate from Evergreen by December 2012.
+Matthew graduated from Evergreen in June 2013.

 Matthew lived in D Dorm his first year.
 He now resides in east Olympia with three other students.
 They met during his first year and share common interests: cooking together (a lot), playing music (a lot), playing cards and studying.
 “I love to bake bread, play guitar, reading on rainy days and hiking or walking around Olympia.